 The Company witnessed all-round growth during the year opened more branches acquiredsignificant numbers of customers and served them through 929 branches across 230 districtsin 14 States / Union Territories.
 The Company was able to raise the necessary resourcesall through the year to match the business and operational requirements leveraging itsrelationships with banks and financial institutions as well as forming new lenderrelationships.

 The Company's overall performance during the year was robust resulting in improvementin all operational and financial parameters.

-Your Company's organizational highlights for Financial Year (FY) 2018-2019are as follows:
+Your Company's organizational highlights for Financial Year ("FY") 2020 areas follows: